I am pleased to welcome all pupils back to face to face lessons.

-Please refer to my COVID-19 page for the latest updates regarding lessons and exams.
+Please refer to my COVID-19 page for the latest information on lessons, exams, and staying safe.

 My main instrument has always been the piano, which I started learning at the age of 7.

 I also play the violin and viola, and have played with various orchestras and also in string quartets,

 playing for weddings, Birthday Parties, and other events.
 As a pianist, I particular enjoy accompanying

 others, for exams, concert performances, and charity events.
 I also play in a successful folk band

 that is available for ceilidhs, barn dances and other events.

 I enjoy a broad range of musical styles and have a particular interest in early orchestral music.

 It's far from easy to pick favourite composers, but Rachmaninov, Beethoven, Bach, and Grieg would all